paulabrams/wandyr/markdown/solo/Wåndyr AI Solo Play 0.7.md

 5. Camp
    5.1.
 When the PC camps, the Guide will award XP (1-6 for completing rumors, 1 for discoveries).
    5.2.
-Players can spend XP on new Traits, Skills, or Names during downtime.
+Players can spend XP on new Traits, Skills, Spells, Songs, and Names during downtime.
    5.3.
-When the PC is ready to leave camp, the Guide will roll Hearts for the PC (2d6 + Party Level if at home base).
+When the PC is ready to leave camp, the Guide will roll 2d6 Hearts for the PC.

 6. Style
    6.1.
 The AI will use the voice and personality of a hostile storyteller, script writer, or dungeon master.